matt9527-marist/MyObsidianNotes/Parallel Processing/005 Memory Model.md

 based on the size required by variables.
 • P3: Memory leaks can occur if we forget to deallocate.
 With a 64-
 bit OS and large RAM/SSD, we have large memory available.
-• P4: Heap is shared among threads, we need to handle
+• P4: Heap is shared among *threads*, we need to handle
 concurrency
 • P5: Heap memory can be fragmented